znuh/stm32-ACMtest/README.md

 * "hf" command to display register values from a previous HardFault
 * systick timer
 * WFI based sleeping
-* heartbeat LED (optional, disabled by default - check config.h)
+* heartbeat LED (optional, enabled by default - check config.h)
-* builtin switch to STM bootROM USB DFU bootloader - **read next section!**
+* builtin switch to STM bootROM USB DFU bootloader - see next section

 # USB DFU Bootloader
 Several STM32 parts with builtin USB have a bootROM USB DFU bootloader for firmware programming.
 No SWD/UART connection is needed then.
 Firmware can be installed via USB - e.g. with **dfu-util**.